 1) Opportunity Cost: Managers spend high value hours working with under-performers.
 Time could be spent exponentially growing top performers pipeline.

 2) Return on Investment: Of course, a C player is more likely to hurt your margin.
 In addition to their own compensation, customer acquisition costs eat at your profit.

 3) Work Environment: Your sales force must be an attractive destination for top talent.
 A players want to work with A players, not C players.

 Your sales team may or may not have a talent gap.
-Administering 45 minute Sales Competency Assessments to your team members can help you decide.
+Administering 45 minute Sales Competency Assessment Tool to your team members can help you decide.
 The assessment offers an interview guide for 10 potential competencies.

 A few things to note about these assessments:

 1) Measurable: Transparency and clarity are integral to Sales Operations.
 You must be able to give an objective assessment of your team.
 These assessments are created to measure a team’s performance.
 With objective scoring across multiple competencies, you can thoroughly assess your team.
 When questioned for evidence to support your analysis, the data is readily accessible.
 Quantifying a rep’s ability to execute will help the executive team make decisions.

 2) Manageable: These Sales Competency Assessments were created for a busy sales force.
 Sales Managers can easily administer and track results.
 These results can be aggregated across regions and countries.
 Once analyzed, gaps in capabilities, at the individual and team level, can be identified.
 In areas where an individual needs to grow, IDPs can be created.
 In areas where a group is under-performing, Sales Ops can build support vehicles.
 Within months, assessments can be executed and a roadmap to fill talent gaps created.